 One of my least favourite parts of knitting is when you have to pick up a gazillion stitches.
 No matter how well intentioned I am, I find that I am either way short or have way too many.
 I can’t even tell you how many times this has forced me to the frog pond (ripit ripit).

-In my advancing age (I turn 40 this week – how did that happen?), I have finally become smarter
+In my advancing age, I have finally become smarter

 less lazy more efficient, and infinitely more logical with my knitting.
 Are you scared yet?